pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/18-invariant-cycle-divergent-intolerance.md

 Only one stabilization strategy can function as the system’s dominant, cost-minimizing baseline at a time.

 This is not because other strategies are inaccessible, but because co-dominance is unstable.
 Ambiguity elimination and constraint elimination impose incompatible cost functions.
 A system cannot simultaneously depend on certainty and on leverage without reintroducing internal routing conflict.
-When such conflict persists, consolidation fails—producing oscillation rather than stabilization.
+When such conflict persists, consolidation fails - producing oscillation rather than stabilization.

 This is why borderline organization remains junctional.
 No single intolerance-compatible lock can consolidate.
 Routing remains open.
 Regulatory cost repeatedly returns.